naisarg14/cancer-miRNA/README.md

+# Serum-MiR-CanPred: A Deep Learning Framework for Pan-Cancer Classification and In Silico Identification of Pharmacologically Relevant Biomarkers from Circulating miRNAs

 ## Feature Selection Scripts
 - FS_lasso.py – Selects top 100 features using Recursive Feature Elimination (RFE) with a Lasso estimator.
 - FS_LGBM.py – Selects top 100 features using RFE with a LightGBM estimator.